Rebecca Gallantree

-Rebecca Gallantree (born 19 August 1984 in Chelmsford, Essex) is a British diver.
+Rebecca Gallantree (born 19 August 1984) is a British diver.
 At the 2012 Summer Olympics, she competed in the Women's synchronized 3 metre springboard.
 With Alicia Blagg, she won gold at the 2014 Commonwealth Games in the women's 3 m synchronised springboard.
 Rebecca graduated from the University of Leeds in 2005.
+Rebecca now runs Edinburgh diving club and supports it fully.